Windsurfing Stretches and Flexibility Exercises

 The Top 3 Windsurfing Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for windsurfing; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Reaching-up Shoulder Stretch: Place one hand behind your back and then reach up between your shoulder blades.